ykharitonova/s25-cs9/_lab/lab00.md

 ---

 As a SecureNet Consulting analyst, your careful attention to detail and ability to read, understand, and follow the instructions will allow you to minimize debugging time.

+---

+_Acknowledgment: This lab has been modified in collaboration with Noah Spahn to incorporate cybersecurity context._